Clarkson-Applied-Data-Science/SkinCancerClassification/README.md

 # **Data Pre-Procesing**

 1. Merging Images with Metadata: Since we have metadata associated with each image, we merge the two by matching the image ID in the metadata to the image file name.
-This will help us to leverage the metadata information to improve your classification model.
+This will help us to leverage the metadata information to improve our classification model.

 2. Converting Images to Grayscale: Since color may not be a distinguishing factor for skin lesion classification, we convert all images to grayscale to reduce the dimensionality of the data and improve the model's performance.